 color to the hollow of your cheek.
 It will weigh down your face.

 GLASSES, HOW SHOULD I WEAR BLUSH?
-If you

 wear glasses all the time, try applying color to the top of the cheekbone so